Flowtter/crispy/README.md

 The following settings are adjustable:

 - neural-network
   - confidence: The confidence level used by the neural network.
+Lower values will include more frames, but might include some false positives.
 - clip
-  - framerate: The framerate of the clip.
+  - framerate: The framerate of the clip at which the neural network will be applied.
+Higher values will include more frames, but will take more time to process.
   - second-before: Seconds of gameplay included before the highlight.
   - second-after: Seconds of gameplay included after the highlight.
   - second-between-kills: Transition time between highlights.
+If the time between two highlights is less than this value, the both highlights will be merged.
-- game: Chosen game (either "valorant", "overwatch" or "valorant-review")
+- game: Chosen game (either "valorant" or "overwatch")

 ## Run